o-minimal GAGA and a conjecture of Griffiths

-Let $X$ be a definable analytic space.
-For any definable coherent sheaf $F$, we define the the support $\Supp(F)$ as a definable analytic subspace as follows: if $\O_X^n\xrightarrow{g}\O_X^m\to F$ is a local presentation, we take $\Supp(F)$ to be the subspace cut out by the minors of $g$. \begin{lemma} \begin{enumerate} \item The underlying definable analytic set of $\Supp(F)$ is the set of $p\in X$ for which $F_p\neq 0$. \item $\Supp(F)^\an=\Supp(F^\an)$. \item The ideal of $\Supp(F)$ in $X$ is the ideal of functions $f\in \O_X$ such that $fF=0$. \end{enumerate} \end{lemma} \begin{proof}For the first claim, $F_p\neq 0$ if and only if $g(p)$ is not surjective if and only if all minors of $g(p)$ are zero.
-For the second, a presentation analytifies to a presentation, by Theorem \ref{anfaithful}.
-For the third, let $I$ be the ideal sheaf of $\Supp(F)$ in $X$.
-It follows that $I^\an$ is the ideal of the analytification of $\Supp(F)$ by Theorem \ref{anfaithful}.
-Now apply Corollary \ref{instalks}. \end{proof}
+\begin{lemma} Let $X$ be a definable complex analytic space and $F,F'$ definable coherent sheaves on $X$.
+Then $\sHom_{\O_X}(F,F')$ is a definable coherent sheaf.
+Moreover, if $\Supp(F)$ is the subspace cut out by the kernel of the natural map $\O_X\to\sHom_{\O_X}(F,F)$, then: \begin{enumerate} \item $\Supp(F)^\an=\Supp(F^\an)$. \item The underlying definable complex analytic set of $\Supp(F)$ is the set of $x\in X$ for which $F_x\neq 0$. \end{enumerate} \end{lemma} \begin{proof}For the first claim, we may assume $F$ has a presentation in which case we have an exact sequence

+and therefore $\sHom_{\O_X}(F,F')$ is coherent.
+The remaining parts of the lemma follow from Theorem \ref{anfaithful} and the same statements in the analytic category. \end{proof}

-\begin{cor} Let $X$ be a definable analytic space. \begin{enumerate} \item Any decreasing chain of closed definable analytic subspaces stabilizes. \item Any decreasing chain of closed definable analytic sets stabilizes. \end{enumerate} \end{cor} \begin{proof} For (1), consider the corresponding chain of ideals.
-This also handles (2), by endowing the subsets with the reduced induced structure.
-Note that by the lemma a definable analytic set $\mathcal{Y}$ may be recovered by the ideal sheaf $I_Y$ defining the subspace $Y$ with the reduced induced structure as the underlying set of $\Supp(\O_X/I_Y)$. \end{proof}
+\begin{cor} Let $X$ be a definable complex analytic space. \begin{enumerate} \item Any decreasing chain of closed definable complex analytic subspaces stabilizes. \item Any decreasing chain of closed definable complex analytic sets stabilizes. \end{enumerate} \end{cor} \begin{proof} For (1), consider the corresponding chain of ideals.
+This also handles (2), by endowing the subsets with the reduced induced structure provided by Proposition \ref{defanset}.
+Note that by the lemma a definable complex analytic set $\mathcal{Y}$ may be recovered by the ideal sheaf $I_Y$ defining the subspace $Y$ with the reduced induced structure as the underlying set of $\Supp(\O_X/I_Y)$. \end{proof}